-(2) If the President and all Vice-Presidents are absent from a general meeting, the members present shall elect one of their number to preside as Chairperson at the Meeting.
+If the President and all Vice-Presidents are absent from a General Meeting, the Members present shall elect one of their number to preside as Chairperson at the Meeting.

-14. (1) The Chairperson of a general meeting at which a quorum is present may, with the consent of the meeting, adjourn the meeting from time to time and place to place, but no business shall be transacted at an adjourned meeting other than the business left unfinished at the meeting at which the adjournment took place.
+The Chairperson of a General Meeting at which a quorum is present may, with the consent of the meeting, adjourn the meeting from time to time and place to place, but no business shall be transacted at an adjourned meeting other than the business left unfinished at the meeting at which the adjournment took place.

-(2) Where a meeting is adjourned for fourteen days or more, a like notice of the adjourned meeting shall be given as in the case of the general meeting.
+Where a meeting is adjourned for fourteen days or more, a like notice of the adjourned meeting shall be given as in the case of the General Meeting.

-(3) Except as provided in sub-clauses (1) and (2),6.4(a)6.4(b) it is not necessary to give notice of an adjournment or of the business to be transacted at an adjourned meeting.
+Except as provided in Rules 6.4(a) and 6.4(b), it is not necessary to give notice of an adjournment or of the business to be transacted at an adjourned meeting.

-15. A question arising at a general meeting of the Association shall be determined on a show of hands and, unless before or on the declaration of the show of hands a poll is demanded, a declaration by the Chairperson that a resolution has, on a show of hands, been carried or carried unanimously or carried by a particular majority or lost, and an entry to that effect in the Minute Book of the Association, is evidence of the fact, without proof of the number or proportion of the votes recorded in favour of, or against, that resolution.
+A question arising at a General Meeting of the Association shall be determined on a show of hands and, unless before or on the declaration of the show of hands a poll is demanded, a declaration by the Chairperson that a resolution has, on a show of hands, been carried or carried unanimously or carried by a particular majority or lost, and an entry to that effect in the Minute Book of the Association, is evidence of the fact, without proof of the number or proportion of the votes recorded in favour of, or against, that resolution.

-16. (1) Upon any question arising at a general meeting of the Association, a member has one vote only.
+Upon any question arising at a General Meeting of the Association, a Member has one vote only.

-(2) All votes shall be given personally or by proxy.
+All votes shall be given personally or by proxy.